Greek FM in Egypt for talks after Turkey's deals with Libya | Law-Order

 Jalel Harchaoui, a Libya expert with the Royal United Services Institute, a defense and security think tank, said Turkey's deals with Dbeibah's government, which have “little legal value,” were meant to provoke Greece.

-They were "part of the politics of hyper-nationalistic assertiveness that a weak, unpopular (President Recep Tayyip) Erdogan seeks to cultivate as he goes into the June 2023 elections," he said.
+The agreements were “part of the politics of hyper-nationalistic assertiveness that a weak, unpopular'' President Recep Tayyip Erdogan is pursuing ahead of June 2023 elections, he said.

 Turkey has troops and allied Syrian mercenaries on the ground in the Libyan capital.

-"Dbeibah was in no position to say No' to the (memorandums of understanding).
-Turkey has played a decisive role in maintaining him in Tripoli thus far, so he has no choice but to say Yes'," he said in written comments.

-The Libyan prime minister defended the deals, saying they would help Libya pursue oil and gas exploration "in our territorial waters with the help of neighboring countries."
+The Libyan prime minister defended the deals, saying they would help the North African country pursue oil and gas exploration “in our territorial waters with the help of neighbouring countries.”
 Turkey's agreements with Dbeibah's government came three years after another controversial agreement between Ankara and a former Tripoli government.

-That 2019 deal granted Turkey access to a contested economic zone in the gas-rich eastern Mediterranean Sea region, fueling Turkey's pre-existing tensions with Greece, Cyprus, and Egypt over oil and gas drilling rights in the region.
+That 2019 deal granted Turkey access to a contested economic zone in the gas-rich eastern Mediterranean Sea, fueling Turkey's pre-existing tensions with Greece, Cyprus and Egypt over drilling rights in the region.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)